 Net tangible book value is determined by dividing our total tangible assets less our total liabilities by the number of our common shares outstanding.
-Our historical net tangible book value as of June 30, 2016 was \$93.2 (CHF 90.5) million, or \$8.62 (CHF 8.37), per common share (on a fully diluted basis).
-Our as adjusted net tangible book value as at June 30, 2016, before giving effect to this offering was \$93.2 (CHF 90.5) million, or \$1.89 (CHF 1.83) per common share, based on the total number of our common shares outstanding as at June 30, 2016, after giving effect to the conversion of all preferred stock outstanding as at June 30, 2016 into an aggregate of 38,577,042 common shares.
+Our historical net tangible book value as of June 30, 2016 was \$92.7 (CHF 90.5) million, or \$8.57 (CHF 8.37), per common share (on a fully diluted basis).
+Our as adjusted net tangible book value as at June 30, 2016, before giving effect to this offering was \$92.7 (CHF 90.5) million, or \$1.88 (CHF 1.83) per common share, based on the total number of our common shares outstanding as at June 30, 2016, after giving effect to (i) the conversion of all preferred stock outstanding as of June 30, 2016 into an aggregate of 38,577,042 common shares, (ii) our receipt in July 2016 of the Anti-Tau Antibody Phase 1 Milestone Payment described under "Prospectus Summary-Anti-Tau Antibody Phase 1 Milestone Payment" and (iii) the exercise of options into a total of 4,500 common shares between July 1, 2016 and August 31, 2016.

 Dilution per share to new investors represents the difference between the amount per share paid by purchasers of common shares in this offering and the as further adjusted net tangible book value per common share immediately after completion of this offering.
-After giving effect to the sale of per share (the midpoint of the price range set forth on the cover page of common shares in this offering at an assumed initial public offering price of \$ this prospectus), after deducting the underwriting discount and estimated expenses payable by us.
-Our as further adjusted net tangible book value as at June 30, 2016 would have been \$) million, or \$ (CHF) per share.
-This represents an immediate increase in as adjusted net tangible (CHF book value of \$ (CHF) per share to existing shareholders and an immediate dilution of \$ (CHF) per share to investors participating in this offering, as illustrated in the following table:
+After giving effect to the sale of 4,545,456 common shares in this offering at an assumed initial public offering price of \$12.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), after deducting the underwriting discount and estimated expenses payable by us, our as further adjusted net tangible book value as at June 30, 2016 would have been \$139.8 (CHF 136.6) million, or \$2.59 (CHF 2.53) per share.
+This represents an immediate increase in as adjusted net tangible book value of \$10.38 (CHF 10.14) per share to existing shareholders and an immediate dilution of \$7.78 (CHF 7.60) per share to investors participating in this offering, as illustrated in the following table:

-(in USD) (in CHF) Assumed initial public offering price per share Historical net tangible book value per share at June 30, 2016 8.62 8.37 As adjusted net tangible book value per share at June 30, 2016, before giving effect to this offering but giving effect to the conversion of all outstanding preferred shares 1.89 1.83 Increase in as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering As further adjusted net tangible book value per share after giving effect to this offering

-Dilution per share to investors participating in this offering
+(in USD) (in CHF) Assumed initial public offering price per share 12.00 11.72 Historical net tangible book value per share at June 30, 2016 8.57 8.37 As adjusted net tangible book value per share at June 30, 2016, before giving effect to this offering but giving effect to the adjustments described in the second immediately preceding paragraph 1.88 1.83 Increase in as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering 10.38 10.14 As further adjusted net tangible book value per share after giving effect to this offering 2.59 2.53 Dilution per share to investors participating in this offering 7.78 7.60